agentmodels/agentmodels.org/chapters/03-one-shot-planning.md

 \frac {e^{4}} { (e^{0} + e^{1} + e^{4}) }
 $$.

-Return to our implementation as planning-as-inference for maximizing *expected* utility, we use a `factor` statement to implement soft conditioning:
+Returning to our implementation as planning-as-inference for maximizing *expected* utility, we use a `factor` statement to implement soft conditioning:

 ~~~~
 var transition = function(state, action){